2026 Island Conservation Volunteering Programme, Sal Island, Cabo Verde

 About Program

-The islands of Cabo Verde host rich biodiversity, both marine and terrestrial.
+Cabo Verde's Islands host a rich biodiversity, both marine and terrestrial.

 Sal Island is no different, where we can find the biggest red-billed tropicbird colony on the west coast of Africa.
 It is also home to thousands of nesting loggerhead sea turtles each year, and it is where we can find many endangered species of trees and shrubs.
 All of this biodiversity is found in beautiful habitats of white sand beaches and dune systems, seasonal wetlands, salt mines, offshore islet, and steep cliffs.
-Unfortunately, over the last decade, unregulated activities within the protected areas have put ecosystems at risk, with activities such as illegal sand removal, destruction of the dunes due to touristic excursions, poaching of protected species, and pollution.
-Our volunteering programme is conducted in a protected area, carrying out different activities with fauna and flora, to increase the protection of this habitat and guarantee these species can continue to thrive in the future.
+Unfortunately, over the last decade, unregulated activities within protected areas have put ecosystems at risk, including illegal sand removal, destruction of dunes due to tourist excursions, poaching of protected species, and pollution.
+Our volunteering programme is conducted in a protected area, where we carry out various activities with fauna and flora to increase the protection of this habitat and ensure these species can continue to thrive in the future.

 Program Highlights